konopkagrzegorz/notification-microservices/README.md

 * spring api gateway
 * kafka with zookeeper
 * elasticsearch stack (available only when running with docker)
+* prometheus (avaiable only when running with docker)
+* grafana (available only when running with docker)

 General idea behind this project is that it is hard for me to remember all the things which